Professionals

 Carers’ rights are enshrined in the Social Services and Well-being (Wales) Act 2014, which also identifies early intervention and prevention as critical.
 The starting point for this is often a statutory Carers Assessment by a local authority.

 Our role is to advise and support carers on this process but we can also help local authorities undertake them.
+Please get in touch if you are interested in working with us and unpaid carers to support the social care sector.

 Health